-The capital city is Niamey, a pleasant, fairly modern settlement with great open-air markets and a picturesque position along the Niger River.
+The capital city is Niamey, a pleasant and fairly modern settlement with great open-air markets and a picturesque setting on the banks of the Niger River.
 The National Museum is worth a visit, mostly for the impressive artisans collective which produces high-quality goods for fair but surprisingly non-negotiable prices.

-The country's top attraction is W National Park, a UNESCO World Heritage site, and home to abundant wildlife.
-Koure, south-east of Niamey is famous for its herd of giraffe, the last wild herd in West Africa.
-Other sites worth visiting are the old trading centres of Agadez with its vibrant Touareg and black African cultures, and Zinder with its maze-like old town and interesting Sultan's Palace.
+The country's top attraction is W National Park, a UNESCO World Heritage Site home to abundant wildlife.
+Koure, southeast of Niamey, is famous for its herd of giraffe, supposedly the last wild herd in West Africa.
+Other sites worth visiting are the old trading centres of Agadez, with its vibrant Touareg culture, and Zinder, with its maze-like old town and interesting Sultan's Palace.

 Niger was a former French colony, achieving independence in 1960.
-It suffers from periodic droughts, widespread corruption and poorly developed human capital, all which conspire to make this one of the poorest countries in the world.
-Niger also has the tragic distinction of having the highest fertility rate in the world (7.2 births per woman) and one of its highest infant mortality rates.
+It suffers from periodic droughts, widespread corruption, and an unskilled workforce, all of which combine to make it one of the poorest countries in the world.
+Niger also has the distinction of having one of the highest fertility rates in the world as well as one of the highest infant mortality rates.

 Become our Niger Travel Expert

 We are looking for contributors for our Niger travel guide.
 If you are a local, a regular traveller to Niger or a travel professional with time to contribute and answer occasional forum questions, please contact us.